mat-diak/githubCV/README.md

 **University of Oxford, Fine Art (2016 - 2019)**
 - Grade: 2.1 (67% average)
-- wrote a thesis exploring 'The dynamic between a viewer and an art object'

 **Merchiston Castle School, Edinburgh (2013 - 2015)**
 - HMC Scholarship (~£63,000) for students from Central and Eastern Europe to attend an UK boarding school